kostaslazaros/cpgenius/docs/architecture.md

 ## System Architecture

-CpGenius is a **DNA Methylation Analysis Platform** built with a modern microservices architecture using FastAPI, Celery, Redis, and Docker.
+CpGene is a **DNA Methylation Analysis Platform** built with a modern microservices architecture using FastAPI, Celery, Redis, and Docker.
 The system processes IDAT files (Illumina methylation arrays) and CSV data to perform comprehensive feature selection and machine learning analysis.

 ## Architecture Components